About Nesta

 With the Well-being of Future Generations Act setting a legal duty to improve the health of our nation, we need a policy approach that can actually move the needle.

-Join us online on Wednesday 25 March from 12:00-13:00 GMT, to find out why Wales cannot afford to be left behind on influential policies, like the healthy food standard, that will drive changes to improve the food environment.
+On Wednesday 25 March from 12:00-13:00 GMT, we found out why Wales cannot afford to be left behind on influential policies, like the healthy food standard, that will drive changes to improve the food environment.

-Andy Regan, head of Nesta Cymru, will be joined by Sara Elias, policy advisor, and Manny Narula, head of policy delivery, to explore:
+Andy Regan, head of Nesta Cymru, was joined by Sara Elias, policy advisor, and Manny Narula, head of policy delivery, to explore:

 • Why banning ‘buy one, get one free’ is a good start, but mandatory health targets are what will actually rebalance shopping baskets in Wales